 - Your dog is actively pushing for 30-60 minutes without producing a puppy.

 - Weak contractions for 2 hours or more without producing a puppy

-- Signs of illness including vomiting, fever, pain and bloody discharge.
+- Signs of illness include vomiting, fever, pain, and bloody discharge.

 If your dog is in labor and displays any of the symptoms above, take her to your vet or emergency vet immediately.